MTD ITSA delayed by two years

 If Eve recorded gross property income of £11,000 on her Tax Return for 2024-25 then she must submit her Tax Return before 31 January 2026.
 Eve will then have to comply with MTD for ITSA from 6 April 2026, i.e. after filing her 2024-25 Tax Return.
 Her first MTD for ITSA filing date will be between 6 July and 5 August 2026.

 HMRC is working on a new online service to replace the Self-Assessment Tax Return.
-This will be used to report all income and claims which are not included within MTD ITSA, such as trading income below £10,000, bank interest and dividend income, capital gain and other reliefs.
-Employment income and self-employment / rental profits over £10,000 from MTD will be pulled into the new ITSA 'Tax Return' system for taxpayers to approve once a year.
+This will be used to report all income and claims which are not included within MTD ITSA, such as trading income below £50,000, bank interest and dividend income, capital gain and other reliefs.
+Employment income and self-employment / rental profits, over £50,000 from MTD, will be pulled into the new ITSA 'Tax Return' system for taxpayers to approve once a year.

 What if rental income or business income reduces?

-If an individual’s gross turnover/rental income falls below the £10,000 threshold they can opt-out of the MTD for ITSA requirements.
+If an individual’s gross turnover / rental income falls below the £50,000 threshold they can opt-out of the MTD for ITSA requirements.
+However, they must stay within the MTD system for the next three consecutive years.

 Differences between MTD and Self-Assessment